|

 project managers that want to survive in the 2nd

+decade of the 21st century.
 Steve Wille PMP, author of Colorful

 Leadership, has over 25 years senior level experience in